Robert Burns: Love affairs

-His first child, Elizabeth "Bess" Burns (1785–1817), was born to his mother's servant, Elizabeth Paton (1760–circa 1799), while he was embarking on a relationship with Jean Armour, who became pregnant with twins in March 1786.
+Burns's first child, Elizabeth "Bess" Burns, was born to his mother's servant, Elizabeth Paton, while he was embarking on a relationship with Jean Armour, who became pregnant with twins in March 1786.
+It is likely that Burns gave Jean a courting ring in 1786.
 Burns signed a paper attesting his marriage to Jean, but her father "was in the greatest distress, and fainted away".
 To avoid disgrace, her parents sent her to live with her uncle in Paisley.
 Although Armour's father initially forbade it, they were married in 1788.
 Armour bore him nine children, three of whom survived infancy.

-Burns was in financial difficulties due to his lack of success in farming, and to make enough money to support a family he took up an offer of work in Jamaica from Patrick Douglas of Garrallan, Old Cumnock, whose sugar plantations outside Port Antonio were managed by his brother Charles, under whom Burns was to be a "book keeper" (assistant overseer of slaves).
-It has been suggested that the position was for a single man, and that he would live in rustic conditions, not likely to be living in the great house at a salary of £30 per annum.
-It is said in Burns's defence that in 1786 the abolitionist movement was just beginning to be broadly active.
-Burns's authorship of "The Slave's Lament" (1792), a work claimed to typify his egalitarian views, is disputed.
-Burns’s name is absent from any abolition petition and according to Lisa Williams "is strangely silent on the question of chattel slavery compared to other contemporary poets.
-Perhaps this was due to his government position, severe limitations on free speech at the time or his association with beneficiaries of the slave trade system".

-At about the same time, Burns fell in love with Mary Campbell (1763–1786), whom he had seen in church while he was still living in Tarbolton.
+Around the same time, Burns fell in love with a woman named Mary Campbell, whom he had seen in church while he was still living in Tarbolton.
 She was born near Dunoon and had lived in Campbeltown before moving to work in Ayrshire.
 He dedicated the poems "The Highland Lassie O", "Highland Mary", and "To Mary in Heaven" to her.
 His song "Will ye go to the Indies, my Mary, And leave auld Scotia's shore?" suggests that they planned to emigrate to Jamaica together.
 Their relationship has been the subject of much conjecture, and it has been suggested that on 14 May 1786 they exchanged Bibles and plighted their troth over the Water of Fail in a traditional form of marriage.
 Soon afterwards Mary Campbell left her work in Ayrshire, went to the seaport of Greenock, and sailed home to her parents in Campbeltown.
 In October 1786, Mary and her father sailed from Campbeltown to visit her brother in Greenock.
 Her brother fell ill with typhus, which she also caught while nursing him.
 She died of typhus on 20 or 21 October 1786 and was buried there.